 Iceland is now open to travellers from EU and those vaccinated against COVID-19 or recovered from it.
 Find out more.

-Most Iceland campervan rental companies are based in Keflavik, which is a short drive from Reykjavik.
+Most campervan rental companies are based close to the main airport in Keflavik, which is a short drive from the capital, Reykjavik.

 Not all vehicles may be available.
 Use the search tool to check availability for your travel dates.

 Some car rental companies in Iceland offer a rooftop tent as a substitute for a motorhome.
 This can be a cheaper option than a campervan; however, it is less convenient, especially in cold or windy weather, which can occur in Iceland throughout the year.

 Most land in Iceland is privately owned, and parking a campervan overnight outside of a registered campsite is strictly prohibited without prior approval from the landowner.

 There are plenty of campsites in Iceland.
 They are relatively cheap, starting at around 1447 Icelandic króna per night.

 Most campervan rental companies in Iceland have vehicle options that allow child/baby seats and booster seats.